Joe Bachie

-Joe Bachie (born February 26, 1998) is an American football linebacker for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Michigan State.
-He has also played for the New Orleans Saints and the Philadelphia Eagles.
+Joe Bachie (born February 26, 1998) is an American professional football linebacker for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Michigan State Spartans.
+He has previously played in the NFL for the Philadelphia Eagles, Cincinnati Bengals, and Indianapolis Colts.

+Early life

+Bachie grew-up in Brook Park, Ohio (the Back Porch).
+As a child he played for the "Red" team then he would go inside, change, and come out playing for the "Blue" team.
+Bachie attended Berea-MIDPARK High School where he was ranked among the nation's top inside linebackers by Rivals.com and 247Sports.com.
+He was listed among the country's top outside linebackers by Scout.com and rated among Ohio's top seniors by Rivals.com.
+He led his team in tackles, tackles for loss, quarterback hurries and rushing touchdowns as a senior.
+Bachie also played basketball and baseball in high school, earning all-conference honors in both sports as a junior.

 College career

 Bachie was a member of the Michigan State Spartans for four seasons.
 He tested positive for a banned performance-enhancing substance during his senior season, ending his collegiate career prematurely.
 In eight games, Bachie recorded 71 tackles, 8.5 tackles for loss and 3.5 sacks with four passes defended and an interception and was named third-team All-Big Ten by the media.
 Bachie finished his collegiate career with 285 tackles, 27.5 tackles for loss and eight sacks with five interceptions, 11 passes broken up, five forced fumbles, and two fumble recoveries in 40 games played.

 Professional career

 New Orleans Saints

 Bachie was signed by the New Orleans Saints as an undrafted free agent on May 13, 2020.
 He was waived on September 5, 2020, during final roster cuts and was signed to the Saints practice squad the following day.